avan-pra/arpmess/README.md

 ```
 1 $ make vendor
 2 $ make
-3 # echo 1 | sudo tee /proc/sys/net/ipv4/ip_forward
-4 # iptables --policy FORWARD ACCEPT
-5 # ./arpmess
+3 # ./arpmess
 ```

 - Step 1 is optional (useful to print info about mac vendors)
-- Step 3 and 4 are only needed if you want to perform a mitm (other step may be needed but those are not linked to this project but to your kernel ip packet forwarding capabilities)
-- Step 3, 4 and 5 need to be run in a root shell
+- Step 3 need to be run in a root shell

 # Usage
 ```